masash1/mypkg/README.md

 ```

 * Check the result by using a web browser.
-  * Search 'raspberrypi's ip address:8000' in the window.
+  * Search "raspberrypi's ip address:8000" in the window.

 ## Demo